peteryzhang6/The-Law-of-One/Topics/LOO Quotes.md

 To [[Learn-Teach|teach/learn]] is the Law of One in one of its most elementary distortions.

 # 7.12
-When your peoples grasp [[infinity]], then and only then, can the gateway be opened to the Law of One.
+When your peoples grasp [[Infinity]], then and only then, can the gateway be opened to the Law of One.